 Bills To Create: Auto-updates based on selected contracts.

 Unbilled Tickets: Auto-updates.
 The number of customer tickets in the current batch that are yet to be billed.

 Hours Worked: Auto-updates.
 The total number of Ticket Hours worked in this billing batch.

 Billable Amount: Auto-updates.
 The total amount to be billed in this batch.

 Tax: Auto-updates.
 The total tax amount on all selected contracts in the billing batch.
-If 'Taxable' checkbox is enabled at contract level, tax will be automatically added to the billed amount for THAT CONTRACT ONLY.
+If the 'Taxable' checkbox is enabled at the contract level, the tax will be automatically added to the billed amount for THAT CONTRACT ONLY.